 Revit Q&A:

 A1.
 No!
 Revit has no means of saving its project file from any release back to early releases.
-So Revit Architecture 2009 cannot be saved back or opened by Revit Architecture 2008, or earlier.
+So Revit Architecture 2010 cannot be saved back or opened by Revit Architecture 2009, or earlier.
 There is simply no backward compatibility.
 This is because as Revit building elements and components are enhanced with new features and new commands that allow improvements in Revit elements and components linking and constraint relationships there is no way to support it in a prior release that did not support the same parametric relationships.
-Revit project files can be opened in the same release by any updated build issuance or service pack.
-That is why it is critical for Revit users to be on subscription and maintain the latest release or make sure that any work they do and any consultants involved using a Revit software solution product must be in the same release.
+That is why it is critical for Revit users to be on subscription and maintain the latest release or make sure that any work they do and any consultants involved using Revit MEP or Revit Structure must be using the same release.

 1. If you are using Architectural Desktop or AutoCAD Architecture 2009, set the variable "proxygraphics" to 1 (it is 0 by default).
 To do this, simply type proxygraphics at the Command: line and then 1.
 This will allow walls, doors and windows in plan to be imported.